|

-Please continue to pray for our Troops who are in harms way Updated April 4, 2008 ~ I was informed that we need a personal contact along with this mailing address or we cannot send items.
-Unfortunately, our last soldier, Master Sargeant Foster, turned the project over to someone else when he left and did not give us a contact person, just a mailing address as he felt this would be fine.
-The US Post Office will not send items without a specific contact person so this project is once again on hold...
-Meanwhile, please send items to: www.beaniesforbaghdad.com/ ![]() I ![]() Here are some soldiers handing out bags of gently used clothes to families.
+Please continue to pray for our Troops who are in harms way THE BABY PROJECT IS DONE NOW... thanks to all who helped!!
+If you would like to continue to make items for those in need, please sure to check our CHARITY-LINKS page for ideas and places.
+I Soldiers handing out bags of gently used clothes to families.
 From John, Jan 23, 2008 - The knitted hats, gloves, blankets and baby boots are greatly needed and greatly appreciated.
 The VCR program is running strong, more and more donations come in each week, more and more knitted items made by great folks like you.
-Thank you very very much The new mailing address
+Thank you very very much They

 need quilts,